 Jim H.: Will toxins leach out from the resin during the deployment period?

-Astrid S.: No. Ammonium acetate is required to extract the toxins from the resin.
+Astrid S.: This is likely negligible.
+It would depend on the toxin and/or resin.
+Ammonium acetate is required to extract the toxins from the resin.

 Jay S.: Are the results as total or dissolved toxin and are they for more than one congener?